econnet/econ/econ-1.0.rst

 A decision needs a proposal.
 The proposal is worked out by the one interested person according `pdt`_.
+Normally that person also does or coordinates the according effort.

-If more are concerned, decisions are democratic between those concerned, either
+If more are concerned by a proposal, decisions are democratic between those concerned, either

 - by direct vote or
 - through elected or otherwise agreed delegation